jonathanyeh0723/Visualizing-The-Gender-Gap-In-College-Degrees/README.md

 Randal compiled this data set to explore the gender gap in STEM fields, which stands for science, technology, engineering, and mathematics.
 This gap is reported on often in the news and not everyone agrees that there is a gap.

+Because there are seventeen degrees that we need to generate line charts for, we'll use a subplot grid layout of 6 rows by 3 columns.
+We can then group the degrees into STEM, liberal arts, and other, in the following way:

 ## Reference
 - 1.